Genivia/ugrep-indexer/README.md

 index accurately and will have a high level of noise.

 The complexity of indexing is linear in the size of a given file to index.
-Practically, it is not a fast process though, not as fast a searching, and may take some time to complete a full indexing pass over a large directory tree.
+In practice it is not a fast process, not as fast a searching, and may take some time to complete a full indexing pass over a large directory tree.
 When indexing completes, ugrep-indexer displays the results of indexing.
 The total size of the indexes added and average indexing noise is also reported.

 Scanning a file to index results in a 64KB indexing hashes table.
 Then, the ugrep-indexer halves the table with bit compression using bitwise-and as long